 Cut the dough into 8 even pieces.
 Cover and set aside for 30 minutes to an hour.

 Sprinkle the bench with a little flour before rolling out each round to prevent it from sticking.
 Roll out each portion into approximately ½ cm in thickness.
 Using a round cutter, cut into the desired size.
 With a fork, prick each dough all over.
 Repeat the process with the rest of the dough.

-If you are planning on freezing these, skip step 4 (See Cook’s Note)
+If you are planning on freezing these, skip step 4.
+(See notes from Rouba.)

-Place on a paper towel and sprinkle with zaatar herb immediately.
+Place them on a paper towel and sprinkle with za’atar herb immediately.

-Mini Zaatar Manoushi is a must at any Middle Eastern Breakfast.
-But if you are after a recipe without the extra time and fuss, these mini Zaatar croissants are sinfully easy to make and are absolutely delicious.
+Mini za’atar manoushi is a must at any Middle Eastern breakfast.
+But if you are after a recipe without the extra time and fuss, these mini za’atar croissants are sinfully easy to make and absolutely delicious.